bticknor/PyPoT/stats.md

 ## Threshold Selection

-PyPoT includes an implementation of the goodness-of-fit based threshold selection procedure given by Bader et. all (TODO CITE).
+PyPoT includes an implementation of the goodness-of-fit based threshold selection procedure given by Bader et. all [3].
 PyPoT uses the ForwardStop algorithm with the Anderson-Darling hypothesis test, where the AD statistic is defined as:

 ```math
     A_n^2 = -n - \frac{1}{n} \sum_{i=1}^n (2i - 1) [log(z_{(i)}) + log(1 - z_{(n + 1 - i)}) ]